tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 ## Home sweet home

-So how does this look like?
-Lets put some more detail in our simple three tier architecture, moving into a hexagonal architecture.
+So what does this look like?
+Let's put some more detail in our simple three tier architecture, moving into a hexagonal architecture.

 ![MVC is a pattern for the front end](/img/mvc-frontend.png){:height="80%" width="80%":class="img-responsive"}

-Here the UI layer has changed into a front end infrastructure layer, Supporting more than just the ui.
+Here the UI layer has changed into a front end infrastructure layer, Supporting more than just the UI.
 The UI is an adapter like the rest api is.
 They both use the application use cases api.
 They both are just clients.

 The usage of an use case api, or application services, hides the implementation detail of the use cases.
 The use cases could be implemented using a domain model.
 Or by a transaction script.
 For the users of the application this is hidden.
 At the same time the use case api has of course no dependency on the adapters. **The infrastructure details do not dictate the use cases!** Any UI, rest or other front end infrastructure concerns do not trickle through into the domain.
 For more detail on this see the hexagonal architecture.